YueW66/Machine-Learning-Project---Yue-Wang/README.md

 # My Contributions
 ## Feature Engineering
-Feature Importance: Conducted permutation feature importance analysis to identify the most influential features.
+Feature Importance: Conducted feature importance analysis to identify the most influential features.

-Feature Engineering: Engineered features such as CurrentSessionLength, Day, Time, StandardizedProgression, ResponseValue_mean, ResponseValue_median, ResponseValue_std.
+Feature Engineering: Extracting date and time from one feature to create new Day and Time features.
+Based on team members' ideas, perform statistical aggregation on features highly correlated with the target variable to generate new features.
 ## Model Development
 Model Selection: Implemented and tested various models including Random Forest, Logistic Regression, Support Vector Regression (SVR), Gradient Boosting, and Stochastic Gradient Descent Regression (SGDR).